Sparksbox

 For businesses where Google Business Profile is the primary lead channel, that suspension is not an inconvenience.
 It's a revenue crisis.

-What Google is actually targeting
+What is Google Business Profile actually targeting?

 The most common suspension triggers in 2026:

 The timing is not random.
 This enforcement push coincides with Google expanding AI Overviews into local search results.
 AI Overviews pull from authenticated, structured data sources.
-A keyword-stuffed listing doesn't feed cleanly into an AI-generated answer.
-Google has an algorithmic incentive to clean the local graph, not just a policy one.

-By late 2025, AI Overviews appeared in 44.4% of all search queries.
-Local searches are increasingly included in that share.
 When someone searches "emergency plumber near me" or "cannabis dispensary open now," they may see an AI-generated summary before they ever see the traditional 3-pack.

-That summary pulls from reviews, structured data, verified business information, and authoritative local content , not from a business name that contains twelve keywords.
+That summary pulls from reviews, structured data, verified business information, and authoritative local content.
+Not from a business name that contains twelve keywords.

 This creates a two-tier visibility problem for businesses that relied on spam tactics.
 Not only are they at risk of suspension in the traditional local pack, they're also invisible in the AI Overview layer because their signals don't feed AI retrieval systems.